Merzasphor/MWSE/docs/source/lua/type/tes3region.rst

     The type of object.
 Maps to values in tes3.objectType.

 `sleepCreature`_ (`tes3leveledCreature`_)
+    Read-only.
 The region's leveled creature that can be spawned while the player is sleeping.

 `sounds`_ (`table`_)
+    Read-only.
 Array-style table for the different region sounds.
 Each object in the table is a tes3regionSound.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.